bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

-reason, telluric corrections of FIFI-LS data rely on models of the atmospheric absorption, as provided by codes such as ATRAN, in combination with the estimated line-of-sight water vapor content (precipitable water vapor, PWV) provided by the water vapor monitor (WVM) aboard SOFIA.
-Currently, the WVM does not generate PWV values that are inserted into the FITS headers of the FIFI-LS data files.
-It is expected that these values may become available in the future, and at that point the PWV values will be used to generate telluric correction spectra.
+reason, telluric corrections of FIFI-LS data rely on models of the atmospheric absorption, as provided by codes such as ATRAN, in combination with the estimated line-of-sight water vapor content (precipitable water vapor, PWV) calculated from ECMWF satellite data (see Iserlohe et al. 2021, 2022, Fischer et al. 2022 for details).

-Currently, correction spectra are generated using
-PWV values derived from observations of telluric lines made with FIFI-LS during the set-up period at the start of observing legs and after changes of altitude.
+The satellite data is scaled to match in-flight measurements of the telluric lines made with FIFI-LS during the set-up period at the start of observing legs and after changes of altitude.
 Experience has shown that these provide better corrections than simply using the expected value for the flight altitude and airmass, particularly in regions with deep, sharp features (e.g. near 63 microns).
 However, changes of PWV during flight legs are not monitored and this may cause inaccuracies if the value changes rapidly.
-Furthermore, accurate correction of spectral lines in the vicinity of narrow telluric absorption features is problematic even with the use of good atmospheric models and knowledge of the PWV.
-This is due to the fact that the observed spectrum is the result of a multiplication of the intrinsic spectrum by the telluric absorption spectrum, and then a convolution of the product with the instrumental profile, whereas the correction derived from a model is the result of the convolution of the theoretical telluric absorption spectrum with the instrumental profile.
-The division of the former by the latter does not necessarily yield the correct results, and the output spectrum may retain telluric artifacts after telluric correction.
+Currently, PWV values are inserted into the FIFI-LS raw data headers via the the keyword ``WVZ_OBS``.
+It is expected that in the future, the PWV values will be derived during reduction from separate time-resolved tables of PWV values for each FIFI-LS flight.
+Note that the PWV values contained within the header keywords ``WVZ_STA`` and ``WVZ_END`` are legacy values from the non-functional Water Vapor Monitor (WVM) and should not be used for telluric correction.

 A set of ATRAN models appropriate for a range of altitudes, zenith angles, and PWV values has been generated for pipeline use.
 In the